 Add Sugar or Flavorings Too Early?

-Adding sweeteners or vanilla too early can interfere with cream structure.
+The timing of adding sugar or syrup is also essential,adding sweeteners or vanilla too early can interfere with cream structure.

 Fix it: Start whipping the plain cream.
 Add sugar or flavoring once soft peaks begin to form for best results.